ams-tschoening/qpdf/README-windows.txt

 You may need to disable antivirus software to run qpdf's test suite.

 To be able to build qpdf and run its test suite, you must have MSYS from MinGW installed, and you must have ActiveState Perl.
+The Perl provided by MSYS won't work reliably, it may look working, but may fail in arbitrary tests[1], so make sure right from the start to not use it!
 Here's what I did on my system:

 Install ActiveState perl.